vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ana ṅgakusumādyās tu raktakañcukaśobhitā ḥ * //132//

-*veṇī kṛ talasatkeśās cāpabāṇadharā ḥ śubhā ḥ * /
+*veṇī kṛtalasatkeśās cāpabāṇadharā ḥ śubhā ḥ * /

 The *puryaṣṭ aka* , “the eight in the body,” is the subtle transmigrating body, a nonmaterial, all-pervading soul, which, while the person lives, is absorbed in the experience \(the enjoyment, *bhoga* \) of the body it animates.